CypRiv/genal/README.md

 Genal flowchart.
 Created in https://www.BioRender.com
 ## Citation <a name="citation"></a>
+This project was developed by Cyprien A. Rivier.
 If you're using genal, please cite the following paper:
 **Genal: A Python Toolkit for Genetic Risk Scoring and Mendelian Randomization.**
 Cyprien A. Rivier, Santiago Clocchiatti-Tuozzo, Shufan Huo, Victor Torres-Lopez, Daniela Renedo, Kevin N. Sheth, Guido J. Falcone, Julian N. Acosta.